hmchen47/Programming/WebDev/Frontend-W3C/2-HTML5Coding/03f-Graphics.md

   How would you do the drawing above?

   a.
 I would draw these shapes using images stretched with Photoshop, for example, and call ctx.drawImage(...).<br/>
   b.
-I would use the maxWidth parameter of the strokeText or fillText method of the context.<br/>
+I would use the `maxWidth` parameter of the `strokeText` or `fillText` method of the context.<br/>
   c.
 I would use a different character font for each line, using the font property of the context.<br/>

-  Ans: <br/>
+  Ans: b<br/>
-  Explanation:
+  Explanation: The `maxWidth` parameter of the `strokeText` or the `fillText` method of the context have been especially designed for setting constraints on the horizontal size of the text.